Interdisciplinary Program in Engineering Science

 The interdisciplinary degrees of MS in Engineering Science and PhD in Engineering Science are offered.
 The MS program requires emphasis in at least two areas of study not available within a single department; the PhD requires at least two sub-areas of specialization within one or more academic departments, in addition to the major concentration area of study.

-The minimum requirements for the thesis option are 24 semester credit hours coursework, six additional hours of thesis research credit, and successful defense of a research thesis.
-The non-thesis option requires a minimum of 36 semester hours of coursework including a three-credit hour project course.
+The minimum requirements for the thesis option are 24 semester credit hours coursework, six additional hours of thesis research credit, and a successful defense of a research thesis.
+The non-thesis option requires a minimum of 36 semester hours of coursework, including a three-credit hour project course.
 The project course incorporates a written report and oral presentation to the graduate advisory committee.
 Additional coursework may be necessary for students lacking the proper course prerequisites or as required by the graduate advisory committee and specified on an approved plan of study.

-A plan of study, approved by the student's advisory committee, must be submitted to the Associate Dean for Academic Programs in the College of Engineering by the end of the first semester of enrollment at LSU.
+A plan of study, approved by the student's advisory committee, must be submitted to the Associate Dean for Academic Affairs in the College of Engineering by the end of the first semester of enrollment at LSU.

-Students applying to transfer into Engineering Science or to enroll as dual degree after one semester at LSU, MUST complete the Engineering Science plan of study as part of the application process.
+Students applying to transfer into Engineering Science or to enroll as dual degree after one semester at LSU MUST complete the Engineering Science plan of study as part of the application process.

 The student will be required to complete a minimum of 54 semester hours of approved coursework beyond the bachelor's degree and prepare a dissertation acceptable to his or her advisory committee and the Graduate School.
-At least half of the coursework (27 semester hours) must be taken in courses offered by engineering departments within the college.
+At least half of the coursework (27 semester hours) must be taken in courses offered by departments within the College of Engineering.
 Requirements include 24 hours of coursework concentrated in at least two sub-areas of specialization within one or more academic departments.
 The remaining 30 semester hours of coursework must contain no more than 15 hours in any one department.

 Forms for Engineering Science

 If you are unable to view these documents, please contact email@example.com.